csardas/VarSelect/docs/index.md

   * Command “analysis” triggers the script vs_analysis.pl.
 There are three required options: -d gemini db file, -p PED file, -m workflow mode.
   * Command “compare” triggers the script vs_compare.pl to compare results between two primary analysis.
 There are three required options: “-a” and “-b” to specify the path of the analysis A and B. “-c” specify the method of comparison (1. union, 2. intersection, 3.
 A only, and 4.
 B only)

+* vs_annotate.pl is called by varselect.pl for three functions.
+  * Firstly, it prepares VCF file for annotation.
+VCF files from same sample will be joined together by vcf-concat of VCFtools.
+VCF files of different samples are then merged into a VCF file by vcf-merge in the VCFtools.
+The genotypes of sex chromosome on merged VCF file are curated by vcf-fix-ploidy in the VCFtools.
+  * Secondly, the script triggers VEP, snpEff and ANNOVAR for annotation
+  * Thirdly, the script triggers gemini framework to generate a sqlite db for downstream analysis.

 # Examples